MichaelArnoldOwens/shopifylike_ui/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](#running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-See the section about [deployment](#deployment) for more information.

 ### `npm run eject`